Raj-Gurjar/Movie-Recommender/README.md

   -It will generate 2 pickel files (movie_list.pkl, similarities.pkl) which will store our processed data.

-  -Use pickel file data to call in app.py(flask file).
+  -Use pickel file data to call apis in app.py(flask file).

   -Use command "python run (Movie_web.py location)" on your terminal.